UK's Hammond, saved from purge, set to renew Brexit push

 Until a few days ago, it had seemed likely that Hammond would not be giving the Mansion House speech.
 Newspapers said he had fallen out with May's powerful aides and speculation was rife about who might replace him.

-But with May reeling from the loss of her Conservative Party's parliamentary majority last week, she reappointed Hammond to his job, and it was her aides who lost theirs.
+But with May reeling from the loss of her Conservative Party's parliamentary majority in last week's election, she reappointed Hammond to his job, and it was her aides who lost theirs.

 "Hammond is in a much more powerful position than he used to be," said a bank executive who regularly meets government officials.
 "Hammond is a pragmatist, he is business-friendly, and the Treasury have done all the serious work on Brexit."

-In contrast to May's uncompromising tone with a focus on controlling immigration, Hammond has stressed the importance of ensuring that British employers can continue to find the skilled workers they need from the EU.
+In contrast to May's uncompromising rhetoric, Hammond has stressed the importance of ensuring that British employers can continue to find the skilled workers they need from the EU.

 On Friday, the day after the election, he tweeted: "Pleased to be re-appointed so we can now get on and negotiate a Brexit deal that supports British jobs, business and prosperity."

-The Times newspaper has said Hammond wanted May to keep Britain in the EU's customs union, allowing tariff-free trade within the bloc but preventing trade deals with other countries.
+The Times newspaper reported on Wednesday that Hammond wanted May to keep Britain in the EU's customs union, a move that would allow tariff-free trade within the bloc but prevent trade deals with outside countries.

-The Sun newspaper said Hammond won the backing of interior minister Amber Rudd on the need to focus on the economy in Brexit.
-Two former Conservative prime ministers have also urged May to soften her approach.
+May's Brexit strategy has become the subject of public debate inside her own party, with two former Conservative prime ministers urging her to soften her approach.

-Hammond may use his speech to signal how the government will respond to the weariness among many voters over the spending cuts needed to turn Britain's budget deficit into a surplus, something the government says will take until the mid-2020s.
+Hammond may also use his speech to signal how the government will respond to the message from many voters last week that they are weary of the spending cuts needed to turn Britain's budget deficit into a surplus, something the government says will take until the mid-2020s.

+The opposition Labour Party won many more votes than expected with its promises of measures such as the end to a 1-percent cap on public sector pay increases, and a higher minimum wage.

-Inflation is at its highest since 2013, at 2.9 percent, while growth in basic pay lags at 1.7 percent, tightening the squeeze on households.
+Inflation is at its highest since 2013, at 2.9 percent, while growth in pay excluding bonuses lags at 1.7 percent, tightening the squeeze on households.
 Figures due to released at 0830 GMT on Thursday are expected to show retail sales fell in May.

-The opposition Labour Party fared better than expected in the election with its promises of measures such as the end to a 1-percent cap on public sector pay increases, and a higher minimum wage.

-Labour has also said Britain needs to spend more to prevent the kind of attacks carried out recently by Islamist militants and it has linked a fire disaster in a London tower block this week to constraints on spending.

 However, Hammond's options for a significant loosening of the purse strings appear limited, not only by his fiscally hawkish instincts and Britain's still weak public finances, but also by the Conservative Party's diminished clout.